-During FY14 Qube granted LTIs in the form of Performance Rights to incentivise and retain key executives to achieve share value based objectives that are subject to performance conditions tied directly to shareholder wealth creation.
+During FY14 Qube granted Long Term Incentives (LTIs) in the form of Performance Rights to incentivise and retain key executives to achieve share value based objectives that are subject to performance conditions tied directly to shareholder wealth creation.

+The key terms and conditions for the FY14 grant are described below:

 Participation The Managing Director, other KMP and other executives who can directly influence the performance of Qube.

+Valuation Date 9 September 2013

+Grant Date 9 September 2013

+Instrument Performance Right (representing an entitlement to one ordinary Qube share ) on achievement of certain performance conditions.

+Performance condition

+25% of Performance Rights are subject to a Total Shareholder Return Hurdle (TSR Performance Rights) and 75% are subject to an Earnings Per Share Hurdle (EPS Performance Rights)

+Exercise price Performance period

+Nil

+3 years to 9 September 2016 (with retesting annually to 9 September 2018 for any EPS Performance Rights that have not vested and tested over the extended period)

+Vesting date 9 September 2016 (with retesting annually to 9 September 2018 for EPS Performance Rights only)

+Expiry date TSR Performance Right: 9 September 2016

+EPS Performance Right: 9 September 2018

+Dividends

-Valuation Date 9 September 2013 Grant Date 9 September 2013 Performance Right (representing an entitlement to one ordinary Qube share) on achievement of certain performance Instrument conditions.
-25% of Performance Rights are subject to a Total Shareholder Return Hurdle (TSR Performance Rights) and 75% are subject Performance Condition to an Earnings Per Share Hurdle (EPS Performance Rights) Exercise Price Performance 3 years to 9 September 2016 (with retesting annually to 9 September 2018 for any EPS Performance Rights that have not Period vested and tested over the extended period) 9 September 2016 (with retesting annually to 9 September 2018 for EPS Performance Rights only) Vesting Date Expiry Date TSR Performance Rights: 9 September 2016 EPS Performance Rights: 9 September 2018 The holder is entitled to an amount equal to the dividends that would have been paid on the vested Performance Rights Dividends (as if they held Qube shares) for the period from the Grant Date to the Vesting Date.
+The holder is entitled to an amount equal to the dividends that would have been paid on the vested Performance Rights (as if they held Qube shares) for the period from the Grant Date to the Vesting Date.
 This amount is settled in Qube shares.
+No amount is payable for Performance Rights that do not vest.